splash-networks/openwrt-yt-portal/README.md

-# Ubiquiti External Captive Portal with Twilio Verify and Social Media Login
+# Ubiquiti External Captive Portal with SMS and Email Verification

 The captive portal web server can be setup using the instructions given [here](https://gist.github.com/nasirhafeez/4e1c2c5536d313db96e2b4ce4b3b269e).
 The following actions are required to use the code given in this repo: